leewaikin19/ip/docs/README.md

 [E][ ] CS2101 pair presentation (from: today to: next week)
 ```

+## Marking or unmarking tasks

+Once you have completed a task, you can mark it as done with `mark (task number)`.

+Similarly, you can unmark a task with `unmark (task number)`.

 ## Tracking tasks

 Glados helps you track all these tasks.